KBNLresearch/ipmlab/doc/userGuide.md

 ## startOnFinalize option

-By default, Iromlab starts processing discs shortly after the first disc has been submitted.
+By default, Ipmlab starts processing discs shortly after the first disc has been submitted.
 This means that the actual imaging and ripping takes place in parallel to entering the carriers and their associated identifiers or titles.
-It is possible to change this behaviour by setting the value of the *startOnFinalize* option in Iromlab's configuration file to *True* (the default is *False*):
+It is possible to change this behaviour by setting the value of the *startOnFinalize* option in Ipmlab's configuration file to *True* (the default is *False*):

     <startOnFinalize>False</startOnFinalize>